trifonnt/openshift-diy-spring-boot-camel-amazon-mws-product-sample/README.md

-# Prerequisite 01 - OpenShift Account
+# Prerequisite 01 - Amazon MWS Account

-Before we can start building the application, we need to have an OpenShift free or paid account and RedHat client tools(rhc) installed.
-For instructions how to install rhc please read [Getting Started with OpenShift Online](https://developers.openshift.com/en/getting-started-overview.html).
+In order to access Amazon MWS API user must have at least one of the following: a non-individual Selling on Amazon account, an Amazon Payments account, an Amazon Fresh account, or an Amazon Prime Now account.
+For more information: [Can all Amazon sellers use MWS?](https://developer.amazonservices.com/gp/mws/faq.html/186-4678908-7085925#mawsportal-faq-mwsSellers)

 # Prerequisite 02 - Amazon MWS libraries